ElizabethBrooks/DGEAnalysis_ShinyApps/tutorials/dev/tutorial_app_template.md

 ### Part Four: Analysis & Results

+There are EXAMPLE tables of data that should be downloaded before proceeding with additional downstream analyses, which are the:
+* EXAMPLE

+The table of <b>EXAMPLE</b> can be input into the EXAMPLE app to EXAMPLE.

 ## Example Script

-> [!NOTE]
-> An example R script named <b>script_EXAMPLE.R</b> with code for performing the same analysis as in the edgeR R Shiny app can be found in the <i>scripts</i> directory of the GitHub repository.
+An example R script named <b>script_EXAMPLE.R</b> with code for performing the same analysis as in the edgeR R Shiny app can be found in the <i>scripts</i> directory of the GitHub repository.

+> [!IMPORTANT]
-The script is hard coded to work for an example data set and will need to be customized for use with other data sets.
+> The script is hard coded to work for an example data set and will need to be customized for use with other data sets.